kaaryasthan/kaaryasthan/README.md

 ### Can I use Kaaryasthan to manage open source project tasks & issues?

-Sorry, that is not possible.
-All URLs will require authentication except login & registraion.
+I think that may not be possible.
+Because all URLs will require authentication except login & registration.
+Since open source projects requires public trackers, this won't be a desirable solution.
 Kaaryasthan is designed exclusively for private projects.
+And I am not planning to change it.

 ---